creativechain/creacli/docs/multisig.rst

 =============================

 So, in order to do multisig transactions, we first need a multi-authority/multi-sig account.
-We can use dpaypy to set this up.
+We can use creapy to set this up.

 **Remark**: Since we are changing permissions of accounts here, I **highly** recommend to use this with a temporary account first and also